geggleto/eco-server-docker-linux/README.md

 ## Run
 ###### Possibility 1
 If you want to specify a folder for persistent storage of the Game-World and load your own configuration files you can use the start-script.
 Docker will mount the folders given in the script into the Container.
 By default the ports 3000 and 3001 will be used for the Eco-Server.

-**Notice: you will need to have the configuration files already in the folder you are mounting** Furthermore the docker container will always restart on crashes and reboot of the host machine
+**Notice: you will need to have the configuration files already in the folder you are mounting.**

+Furthermore the docker container will always restart on crashes and reboot of the host machine unless explicitly killed

 ```
 $ /path/to/start-container.sh [your-name-of-choice] /path/to/ConfigsFolder /path/to/StorageFolder